-E.6.5 Implementatio E.6.5 Implementation Viewpoint E.6.5.1 System Archi tecture Considerations Peer-to-Peer vs. Does the connectivity framework require running a special process or broker?
-Broker: (Section 4.2.1.1) No brokers are required. ,, Communication occurs between endpoints acting as clients or servers, and so is peer-to- peer oriented.
+E.6.5 IMPLEMENTAT E.6.5 IMPLEMENTATION VIEWPOINT E.6.5.1 System Architecture Considerations Peer-to-Peer vs. Broker: Does the connectivity framework require running a special process or broker?
+(Section 4.2.1.1) No brokers are required; it is peer-to-peer oriented.
+Communication occurs between endpoints acting as clients or servers.
 Data-Centric vs. Device/App-Centric: Does the application code (or business logic) have to be aware of the other endpoints in order to participate in information exchange?
 (Section 4.2.1.2) Clients do not have to be aware of the server behavior to participate in a data exchange.
 Clients need to have mechanisms for finding and operating on resources much as on the web.
 Servers can dynamically provide their interfaces to the clients.
 In practice, depending on the use case, it is feasible to build data-centric (RESTful, dynamic APIs) or device-centric (fixed API) architectures.
-Explicit vs. Implicit Is the governance explicit and shareable?
-Governance: (Section 4.2.1.3) The governance is implicit, embedded in the request and response headers and data exchanged between a client and a server.
-E.6.5.2 Data Conside E.6.5.2 Data Considerations Content-Based Can a content-filter specify the data subset of interest?
-Selection (Section 4.2.2.1) No, CoAP does not provide a content filtering mechanism to specify a data subset of interest.
-However, it does support the concept of "content negotiation" between a client and a server.
-A client can express interest in only a subset of the data via the query parameters on a resource.
-It is left up-to the server to define the results of the content negotiation.
+Explicit vs. Implicit Governance: Is the governance explicit and shareable?
+(Section 4.2.1.3) The governance is implicit, embedded in the request and response headers and data exchanged between a client and a server.
+E.6.5.2 Data Conside rations Content-Based Can a content-filter specify the data subset of interest?
+Selection (Section 4.2.2.1) A CoAP client will only receive data associated with the resource to which the CoAP request is addressed.
+To request a subset of the data associated with a resource CoAP clients commonly use URI parameters.
+Alternatively, a CoAP client can use the message payload (when using the FETCH method) to indicate in what subset of the data the client is interested.
+Using the FETCH method and message payload gives more options and flexibility than using URI parameters.
 Time-Based Can sub-sampling specify the data subset of interest?
-Selection (Section 4.2.2.2) No, CoAP does not provide a sub-sampling mechanism to specify a data subset of interest.
-A client can express interest in only a subset of the data via the query parameters on a resource being observed.
-It is left up-to the server to define the results of the content negotiation.
-E.6.5.3 Performance Considerations Real-Time (Section 4.2.3.1) Does the connectivity technology support real-time data distribution?
+Selection (Section 4.2.2.2) When the CoAP observation mechanism is used, i.e. when a single request will trigger periodic responses (notifications), it is possible to specify time-related criteria for the notifications, including minimum and maximum amount of time between two notifications.
+E.6.5.3 Performance E.6.5.3 Performance Considerations Real-Time (Section 4.2.3.1) Does the connectivity technology support real-time data distribution?
 Is the latency deterministic (smaller jitter is better)?
-CoAP is not aimed at real-time applications, but rather at resource constrained applications.
-Similar to TCP/IP connectivity, the exponential back-off and retry algorithm for confirmed reliability is not deterministic.
-CoAP does not provide mechanisms to ensure timeliness of data; that is left to the connectivity framework.
+CoAP was not designed with real-time applications in mind but can support real-time applications based on the deterministic capabilities provided by the underlying transport layer.
 Latency and Jitter How does the latency and jitter change with throughput?
-What limits the throughput? vs. Throughput (Section 4.2.3.2) Compared to HTTP, CoAP endpoints should not experience more latency due to the use of CoAP, as it is very constrained and avoids fragmentation at multiple layers.
+What limits the throughput? vs. Throughput (Section 4.2.3.2) Compared to HTTP, CoAP endpoints should not experience more latency, as it is constrained and avoids fragmentation at multiple layers.
 CoAP should have smaller latency and jitter, compared to HTTP when used over UDP.